 Shared responsibility

-- Weekly cleaning: Selected kitchen guards are responsible for each week's cleaning, for example. take out the trash and clean the floor.
+- Weekly cleaning: The kitchen guards are responsible for each week's cleaning, for example. take out the trash and clean the floor.
 Cleaning Schedule.
 Weekly cleaning.
 Waste sorting.

 - Semester cleaning: At least once per semester you must clean extra thoroughly (in May and December).
 The cleaning is inspected by the caretaker.
 Semester cleaning.

-- House rules: Follow the house rules and contribute to the well-being of your corridor.
-House Rules.
+- House rules: Follow the house rules and contribute to a pleasant living environment.
+House rules.

-- Report an error: You must report any errors in common areas e.g. blocked kitchen sink or vermin.
+- Report an error: Report faults in the common areas e.g. blocked kitchen sink or vermin.
 Fault report.

-- Fire safety: Do not store any objects in the corridor.
-In case of fire, go to the collection point according to the evacuation plan located in the corridor.
+- Fire safety: Do not store items in the corridor.
+In case of fire, evacuate and go to the assembly point according to the evacuation plan displayed in the corridor.
 Fire safety.

 Available corridor rooms